 When I quit my full-time job in 2015, I wasn’t expecting to not work full-time for a year.
 Could you afford not working for an entire year?
 We lived on a shoestring budget, but we made it and you can too with proper planning.

 During the 2009 Great Recession, if you needed to find a new job, it took three months on average to find one.
+It might be the same way in 2020 as social distancing is changing how we live life and make money.
 For that reason, you need at least three months of living expenses in an emergency fund.

-We never pay bills from this account and we have our paychecks deposited into a different bank account so we don’t confuse our emergency fund with our spending money.
+We never pay bills from our emergency fund.
+Plus, we have our paychecks deposited into a different bank account so we don’t confuse our emergency fund with our spending money.
 This also helps guarantee that we will have the money for a rainy day.

 While the stock market is cyclical between bull markets and bear markets, the stock market is one reason why America is one of the most prosperous nations in the history of the world.
 The stock market is one of the few ways your money can outpace inflation.
 Even if you begin investing with little money, you can build a large nest egg with consistent investing and patience.